Kevin Costner Net Worth

 Film Career: Costner's role in the 1987 film, "The Untouchables," is widely considered to have been his "big break," followed by, "Dances with Wolves" in 1990, which he directed as well as starred in.
 "Dances with Wolves" is also the film that earned him his two Academy Awards for Best Director and Best Picture.
 However, he has appeared in a long list of projects and films throughout his career.

 Technically, Costner made his feature film debut in the film "Sizzle Beach, U.S.A.", which was filmed in the winter of 1978 to 1979.
 However, it was not released until 1981, and then re-released again in 1986.
-This had led many to think that Costner's first feature film as "The Touch" (1983).
+This led many to think that Costner's first feature film was 1983's "The Touch".
 In 1983, he also appeared in the films "Table for Five" and "Testament", and featured in a commercial for Apple promoting the Lisa desktop computer model.
 In 1985 he worked on numerous projects, including a starring role in director Lawrence Kasdan's film "Silverado", and the films "Fandango" and "American Flyers".

 "The Untouchables" was not Costner's only film in 1987; he also starred in the thriller "No Way Out" that year.
 The following years, his performance in "Bull Durham" (1988) and "Field of Dreams" (1989) helped to solidify and secure his status as an A-list actor.
 He partnered with producer Jim Wilson in 1990, and they formed the production company Tig Productions.
 The company's first project was the epic film "Dances with Wolves" (1990), which, as previously mentioned, Costner both directed and starred in.
 That year Costner also starred in the film "Revenge" (1990).